cod-e-ash/RPGAutoScreen/README.md

 ### Installing

 **Step 1.**
-Upload all files to AS400 server, use ftp.
+Upload all files to AS400 server, use ftp. <em>DO NOT CHANGE THE MODE TO BINARY</em>.
 ```
   open pub400.com
   username